groverj3/minimal_nextflow_samplesheet_example/README.md

 2. Nextflow and its dependencies.
    - https://www.nextflow.io/docs/latest/install.html
 3. Ability to run shell scripts and general comfortability on the command line.

+**Note:** The scripts to download the test data and the reference transcriptome require apptainer, you can also use Podman or Docker with modification.

 ## Workflow Steps